 TITLE of AGREEMENT CWR in EURISCO

 AGREEMENT NUMBER L21ROM198

 IMPLEMENTING PARTNER Universidad Rey Juan Carlos

 AUTHORS OF THE REPORT José M. Iriondo, Ada Molina, Elena Torres,

 María Luisa Rubio, Guillermo Asens, Carlos

 Lara y Dolores Cuadra

-DATE SUBMITTED 12/07/2023
+DATE SUBMITTED 15/11/2023

-TYPE OF REPORT Interim Technical Report
+TYPE OF REPORT Final Technical Report

-ABSTRACT (Maximum 200 words) This interim technical report covers the
+ABSTRACT (Maximum 200 words) This final technical report covers the

-activities carried out in the period January 1 st
+activities carried out along the project with a

+special emphasis on the period July 1 st -

-- June 30 th , 2023.
-The main achievements of
+October 31 st , 2023.
+The main achievement of

-this period include the completion of the
+this period includes the completion of two

-deliverables 'Identify populations from the

-CWR priority list of the National Strategy for

-CWR conservation', which was due this
+deliverables that were due in this period:

-semester (31/03/2023), and 'Prepare a draft

-of the national database structure', which is
+'Prepare a draft of the national database

-due on 30/09/2023.
-Moreover, significant

-advances have been made in the deliverable

-Collect and organize available data
+structure' and 'Collect and organize available

-according to the agreed principles and data
+data according to the agreed principles and

-exchange format', specifically in terms of
+data exchange format', specifically in terms

-feeding content to specific descriptors of the
+of feeding content to specific descriptors of

-database, such as those related with the
+the database, such as those related with the

 administrative units in which the

 populations are located, elevation,

 biogeographic region, ecogeographic unit

-and whether the populations are located in
+and whether the populations are in

 protected areas.
+We have made further

-Finally, a tentative selection
+progress in the tentative selection of 50

-of 50 most appropriate sites for the
+most appropriate sites for the establishment

-establishment of genetic reserves have been identified, although further approaches to
+of genetic reserves although the final

-this selection are still pending.
+proposal has not yet been discussed and

+agreed with the Ministry of Agriculture.
+We

+have sent the data on existing genetic

+reserves to EURISCO after approval by the

+Autonomous Community of Madrid.
+The

+Ministry of Agriculture requires that the

+sending of information to EURISCO is

+previously approved by the Autonomous

+Communities where the genetic reserves or

-KEYWORDS Country/Region: Spain
+KEYWORDS populations of interested are located.
+Country/Region: Spain

-Crop(s): Crop Wild Relatives
+Country/Region: Spain Crop(s): Crop Wild Relatives

 Subject: Extension of EURISCO for Crop Wild

 Relatives (CWR) in situ data and preparation

 of pilot countries' data sets: Spain